ninjaPixel/meteor-boilerplate/README.md

 * Bundle size: [<250kB gZipped](https://www.ninjapixel.io/meteor-bundle-size.html) 🐭
 * Styling: [JSS](http://cssinjs.org/) 💅
 * Security: Users, roles and groups 🔐
+* Email: Just hook-up your favourite SMTP provider 📧
+* Developer friendly: you can use the `start:ui` cmd to just load the UI, for a snappy developer experience with Hot Module Reloading.
+It generally takes bout 50ms for a change to be built and loaded in the browser, which is about 3s quicker than if you were using the Meteor bundler (i.e. with `npm start`) 🤓
+* λ functions: Execute intensive functions in the cloud, making sure that your node server is always free to fulfil client requests 😅

 For some background information on the performance enhancements in this app, check out [this blog post](https://www.ninjapixel.io/meteor-bundle-size.html).